amirhaa/jsonclipper/README.md

 # JSONClipper

-A simple utility to extract a part of json with a provides schema, also it is available to use default values if it is not available in the original json.
+A simple utility to extract a part of json with a provided schema, also it is available to use default values if it is not available in the original json.

 ![](https://img.shields.io/npm/v/jsonclipper)